LaSEEB/Individualized-ERD/README.md

 # Individualized ERD

-This repository provides the code for an EEGLAB plugin to calculate individualized ERD (Event-Related Desynchronization).
+This repository provides the code for an EEGLAB (tested for EEGLAB v2023.1) plugin to calculate individualized ERD (Event-Related Desynchronization).

 ## Description
 When analysing EEG data, for a lot of research, we focus on alpha and beta frequency bands.
 These are usually analysed in a fixed band of 8 to 12 HZ and 13 to 30 Hz, respectively.
 Nevertheless, if we want to look at the Event-Related Desynchronization in these bands, since these change a lot according to individual and time, we thought of analysing these frequency features in an individual maner, and in an automatic way.
 For this reason, we developed this code.